SpookedDoor/Andrew-Discord-Bot/README.md

 ------------------------------------------------------------------------------
 ## THE REST
 Well, there you have it!
 The rest is pretty self-explanatory.
 You can look through the code and edit it and whatnot.

+Running it is dead simple, just run ``npm run build``, then ``npm run start``.

 You can go ahead and adjust the code to your liking, or just use the bot as-is after having done the necessities.

-Though I'll note; if you were to hypothetically use any aspect of this for other projects, I'd recommend you credit both me; SpookedDoor as well as Dragonary, as he is the #1 contributor, and without him, most of the project wouldn't even BE here to begin with.
+Though I'll note; if you were to hypothetically use any aspect of this for other projects, I'd recommend you credit both me, SpookedDoor, as well as Dragonary, as he is the #1 contributor, and without him, most of the project wouldn't even BE here to begin with.

 For even more help, refer to the [wiki page](https://github.com/SpookedDoor/Andrew-Discord-Bot/wiki).